hakkudeus/Air-Alert/Readme.md

 # Pre-packaged contents
 If you have decided to download a pre-built package by me, you may have noticed it comes in two variants (since v.
 1.0.1):
 - IMA Floppy Image - authentical 1.44M image for retro workstation;
-- ZIP Archive - for modern machines to be run out-of-box;
+- ZIP Archive - for modern machines, to be run out-of-box;
 Their contents should be the same, including the app itself, "promo" materials, help files and installers.
-It does **not** come with source code.
+Source code does **not** come with it.

 # Outro
 You contact me here through: